How to plot YOLOv9 predictions

 2. Load data

-3. Plot predictions with a supervision Annotator
+3. Plot predictions with a supervision annotator

 First, install the supervision pip package: